 2. GitHub

-GitHub is a source code management tool that allows your development team to monitor, manage, and review the changes done in the codebase.
+GitHub is a source code management tool that allows your development team to monitor, manage, and review the changes made in the codebase.
 This particular tool comes in both free and paid versions.
-While it has the basic feature of source code management, the paid variant ships with advanced features, like GitHub Copilot.
-As per a leading software development services provider, the Copilot is an AI-driven tool that assists in writing better code through recommendations.

 3. Jira